-This section describes how to configure MediaGoblin to work via FastCGI.
-Our configuration example will use nginx, however, you may use any webserver of your choice as long as it supports the FastCGI protocol.
+This configuration example will use nginx, however, you may use any webserver of your choice as long as it supports the FastCGI protocol.
 If you do not already have a web server, consider nginx, as the configuration files may be more clear than the alternatives.